0zean/TempleOS/README.md

 ![alt text](https://github.com/0zean/TempleOS/blob/main/menu_sample.png)

 **How to use**:
+Make sure to install the font first.
 Open up the command prompt from within the folder the files are saved to and enter "python TempleOS.py".
 To enable a feature, select it and press the update button.
 To disable a fearure, deselect it and press update again.
 The triggerbot and aimbot require the "trigger key" & "aim key/fov" fields be filled, for instance Trigger Key: alt, Aim Key: x, Aim FOV: 30.
 There is no guarantee that this is VAC safe.

 **Requirements**:
 - Pymem